 The Project is categorised B in accordance with the 2014 Environmental and Social Policy.
 The key environmental and social risks and impacts are mainly construction related i particularly health and safety of workers and public during excavation activities; temporary restrictions of access; increased noise, dust and vibration levels; and contractor management.
 Permanent resettlement is not anticipated.
 The environmental and social due diligence will be undertaken by TC funded consultants and the identified risks will be mitigated via an Environmental and Social Action Plan for the Project.
 This section will be revised with the results of the environmental and social due diligence.

-EBRD has envisaged the following donor-financed technical cooperation (TC) for the Project and the
+EBRD has envisaged the following donor-financed technical cooperation (TC) for the Project and the Company:

-TC that covers the following activities: (1) technical and operational review of the Project; (2) analysis of the key contractual arrangements; (3) financial modelling and analysis; (4)environmental and social due diligence and gap analysis; (5) procurement review and (6) and confirmation regarding the Project's compliance with EBRD's Green Economy Transition (GET) framework.
+- TC that covers the following activities: (1) technical and operational review of the Project; (2) analysis of the key contractual arrangements; (3) financial modelling and analysis; (4) environmental and social due diligence and gap analysis; (5) procurement review and (6) and confirmation regarding the Project's compliance with EBRD's Green Economy Transition (GET) framework.
 This TC will be funded by EBRD's Sustainable Infrastructure Advisory.

 - TC for preparation of a diagnostic analysis of the Company and development of a financial and operational performance improvement programme aimed to strengthen the Company's operations and improved its long-term credit worthiness.
 This TC will be potentially financed with funding from Operational Programme Environment 2014-2020.